aschwaighofer/swift-evolution/proposals/0000-unsafe-guaranteed.md

 }
 ```

+We can get at the contained instance by means of ``takeUnretainedValue()`` which
+will return a balanced retained value: the value is returned at `+1` for release
-However, when it comes to accessing the contained instance we incur reference
+by the caller.
+However, when it comes to accessing the contained instance we
-counting.
+incur reference counting.

 ```swift
   func doSomething(u: Unmanaged<Owned>) {